Slavery in the Bible:

 is profoundly evil.
 His letter to Philemon would have been an ideal

 opportunity to vilify slavery.
-But he wrote not one word of criticism.
+But he wrote not one word of criticism of the institution of slavery.

 |Jesus could have condemned the practice.
 He might have done so.
 But